-Validations of all I/DD Waiver providers were conducted by the State through participant experience surveys, onsite visits by the My Choice My Way advisory group, and onsite visits by the DDD Certification and Monitoring Unit or DDD Community Resources Branch quality improvement team.
-Validations were from January 2017 to December 2017 as part of the annual certification and quality monitoring.
+Validations of all non-residential and the majority of the residential settings were conducted by the State through participant experience surveys, onsite visits by the My Choice My Way advisory group, and onsite visits by the DOH/DDD staff.
+Validations were from December 2015 to December 2017.

-For adult foster homes, the DDD Certification staff used the validation tool and interviewed at least one participant.
-The DDD Certification Unit is responsible for the management of the active foster home list, provider self-assessments, validations, and result findings.
+For adult foster homes, the DOH/DDD staff used the validation tool and interviewed at least one participant.
+The DOH/DDD is responsible for the management of the active foster home list, provider self-assessments, validations, and result findings.

-For domiciliary and adult care homes, where residential habilitation is a service, the DDD Community Resources Branch (CRB) quality improvement team is responsible for the management of the active provider agency list, provider self-assessments, validations, and result findings.
+For domiciliary and adult care homes, where residential habilitation supports are provided, the DOH/DDD is responsible for the management of the active provider agency list, provider self-assessments, and result findings.